Table of Contents

 The founder of the K.J.
 Choi Foundation rounds out his bag with the Odyssey White Hot OG Seven putter.

-Choi continues to stroke the mallet putter in 2024, appreciating its gorgeous finish, stability, softness, and roll.
+Choi continues to stroke the mallet putter, appreciating its stability, softness, and roll.

 The key feature is the White Hot Insert, which softens each touch and generates a clean roll, resulting in limited skid off the face and optimal distance control.